joevbruno/react-training/Intro.md

 + React is all about pure functions that return stuff
 + React likes separate functions for distinct pieces of functionality.
 In other words, it likes to be modular.
 It likes components.
 + Functions can and often will be hierarchical with parent - child relationships
-+ You will often pass arguments / properties (props) down the hierarchy true to the children.
++ You will often pass arguments / properties (props) down the hierarchy to the children.
 + You can pass anything you want - functions (other components), arrays, objects, numbers, strings.
 + These strings will often be things like HTML classes (no jQuery here folks) or text that does between HTML tags.
 + React components can have state - things, which usually consists of things like: are there errors? is the form dirty?
 Is the message shown?